igoramorim/learn-go/README.md

 6. `go test` runs the **_test.go** files.
 Use `go test -v` for details

-7. `go mod edit -reaplce example.com/greetings=../greetings` tells Go to look for the greetings package locally.
+7. `go mod edit -replace example.com/greetings=../greetings` tells Go to look for the greetings package locally.
 It will modify the go.mod file

 8. `go mod tidy` tells Go to to update the the module dependecies.
 The command updates the go.mod file